3DFin/3DFin-QGIS/README.md

 # 3DFin QGIS plugin

 This is a proof of concept of QGIS plugin for 3DFin processing.
-It will eventually be part of the 3DFin directory.
-Build will be managed by https://pypi.org/project/hatch-zipped-directory/
+It will eventually be part of the 3DFin directory. for now build is managed by https://pypi.org/project/hatch-zipped-directory/ but the root directory could be zipped by anything :).

 ## Installation